twpage/wowinworld-mirror-rss/README.md

 # wowinworld-mirror-rss
- Remove we wow on weekend from rss feed
+ Remove two whats and a wow from rss feed